 An introduction to the principles and concepts of metabolism, growth, morphogenesis and differentiation in developing systems.
 In the laboratory, students will make observations of, and perform experiments on, a variety of developing systems, both plant and animal, demonstrating a number of fundamental events of development.
+Restricted to Majors.
 Prerequisites: BIOL 300.
 Credits: 4(3-3) Offered every spring